adnansiddiquei/ssl-cookbook/ssl_cookbook/contrastive_learning/README.md

 For example, you may have a grey-scale image $X \in \mathbb{R}^{m \times n}$ which can be augmented through rotation, flipping, cropping, or adding noise.
 These augmentations create different views of the same underlying image.
+And then a meaningful representation of these images can be learned by training a model to embed these varying views of the same image into a similar embedding.

+## Arbitrary Example
+The first example in this section, as with all other sections, is an extremely arbitrary example to illustrate the technique.
+We will download

+## SimCLR
+The second example in this section reproduces the code and results from [Chen, et al [2]](https://arxiv.org/abs/2002.05709)